chaoxu/blog/about.md

 - Internships where I get to use Haskell.

 I want to know more about:
-Category theory, stringology, combinatorics on words, type theory, Haskell, programming languages, metric geometry, rewriting system, and functional data structures.
+Category theory, stringology, combinatorics on words, type theory, Haskell, programming languages, metric geometry, rewriting system, algebra, algebraic complexity theory and functional data structures.

 Here is [my girlfriend's website](http://vanessa.li).